BrwnStallion/sign-up-form/laundry-list.md

 Sign-Up Form Laundry List

+05/01/24
+- Add JS password verification (for same password in each field)
+- Consider adding required/optional tag/note to fields markup/CSS for UX
+- Consider adding password guidance popup markup
+- Can use JS to apply the styles if conditions are met (regex would be in JS)
+        - JS can apply success or fail to the relevant div
+- Rework focus border to make its colors more consistent with the palate
+- Increase the line spacing maybe for the intro text

 04/30/24
 - Add regex pattern for passwords
 - Figure out why email pattern accepts input w/o a domain